fabrice-etanchaud/dbt-dremio/README.md

     {% endif %}

 ## Raw Reflection
-A raw reflection is a dataset's materialization, with a refresh policy, handled internally by dremio.
+A raw reflection is a dataset materialization, with a refresh policy, handled internally by dremio.

 adapter's specific configuration|type|required|default
 -|-|-|-